 And the love affair has yet to wane.
 The chocolate market is a more than $17 billion industry in the United States alone, and the average American eats at least half a pound of the confectionery every month.

 But chocolate is a funny thing.
 In recent years it has become the darling of nutritionists as health benefit after health benefit has been revealed — most notably that it lowers the risk of stroke and heart attacks.
-And a new study in Denmark shows that eating a small amount of chocolate every week or two lowers the risk of atrial fibrillation, an irregular heart rhythm.
+And a study in Denmark published in BMJ Heart shows that eating a small amount of chocolate every week or two lowers the risk of atrial fibrillation, an irregular heart rhythm.
 Yet, it’s long been the character actor bad guy in any number of scenarios, including acne, weight gain and high cholesterol.

 But is chocolate’s bad reputation warranted?
 Should we embrace it as a miracle food, or shun it as a deleterious delight?
 Here's the dope on chocolate's most notorious myths.

 If you’ve given up chocolate in the name of lowering LDL (bad) cholesterol, you may have been unwittingly sacrificing the sweet treat for nothing.
-Quelle tragique!
+Que c'est tragique!
 While it’s true that chocolate contains cocoa butter, which is high in saturated fat, much of the fat comes from stearic acid, which doesn’t act like saturated fat.
 Studies have shown that chocolate does not raise bad cholesterol, and in fact for some people, chocolate can lower cholesterol levels.